The time is the 1950s, the place is Berlin

 • 1957

-In January 1957, he 9539th was redesignated as the 260th ASA Detachment.
-On 15 October 1957, all these ASA elements were consolidated into the 280th USASA Company.
+In January 1957, the 9539th was redesignated as the 260th ASA Detachment.
+On 15 October 1957, all these ASA elements were consolidated into the 280th USASA Company, and were headquartered at Andrews Barracks

 The 280th was redesignated as the 78th USASA Special Operations Unit (SOU) on 15 June 1961.
-The 78th first located mobile equipment at Teufelsberg in July 1961 and in 1963 a semi-permanent site was constructed.
+The 78th first located mobile equipment on Teufelsberg in July 1961.

 • 1966